USNavalResearchLaboratory/turboWAVE/docs/ref-fluid.rst

 	Uses the harmonic mean of electron-phonon and coulomb collision rates

-	:param float ks0: some lattice constant, see K. Eidmann et al., Phys.
+	:param float ks0: dimensionless, see K. Eidmann et al., Phys.
 Rev. E 62, 1202 (2000)
 	:param float ef: the Fermi energy in eV
-	:param float nref: the density at which the formula directly applies
+	:param float nref: the density at which the formula directly applies in particles per cubic centimeter

 .. py:function:: new reaction = { eq1 : eq2 : eq3 : ... } rate = c0 c1 c2 cat(range)